 Notwithstanding any other provisions of the trust agreement, the fund trustee shall use its best efforts to maintain allocation of the investment of the provident fund as established by the Institute's retirement committee and approved by the Institute's BOT.
 Funds delivered to the trustee in Philippine pesos shall be invested in Philippine peso-denominated investments.
 Funds delivered to the trustee in U.S. dollars shall be invested in U.S. dollar-denominated investments.

-The trust fund is 100% invested in UITFs denominated in Philippine peso in 2016 and 2015.
-There are no U.S. dollar denominated investments in 2016 and 2015.
-The fair value of plan assets is categorized under Level 1.
+The trust fund is 100% invested in UITFs denominated in Philippine peso in 2017 and 2016.
+There are no U.S. dollar denominated investments in 2017 and 2016.

 Pension Plan for Other Countries